Stish/iOS/iOS_Game_003/README.md

 # iOS_Game_003

 ToDo
-- enemies
+- Game name ideas: Astro Blast, Asteroid Blast
-- nebulas
+- Enemies?
 - Add new game features to tutorial
-- Improve sprites
-- Different ship sprites?
+- Different ship sprites
-- More Shields
+- More shields
 - Horizontal movement
+- More bombs
+- Weapon disruptor
+- New commander skin

+ver 0.41
+- New game menu for selecting ship sprites
+- Story intro added (Text and portrait)
+- Typewriter text animation
+- Ship sprites are changed due to selection
+- Achievements icons added
+- Achievements can be achieved: 1, 2, 3, 4, 5, 6
+- Bonuses of achievements added: 1, 6, 2

 ver 0.40
 - Number of destroyed asteroids is tracked for achievements
-- Data for achievements are saved
+- Data for achievements is saved
 - 6 achievements added
 - Achievements:
 01:     "Master Blaster"